 Indoor rowing is all about the numbers and where they can take you; a personal best, testing yourself against people in your group, cross training for another sport, being part of a worldwide community, State-based events, the Invictus Games, World Championships or potentially one day the Olympics.
 The ultimate equaliser: indoor rowing doesn’t discriminate, it doesn’t matter who you are, what you look like or how much time you have, there is a machine available to give you the best workout for what you are looking to achieve.
 To assist you with improving your technique and training, we have provided some links below.

 While anyone can row, focusing on your technique will make your row more enjoyable with greater gains, here are some useful training videos:

 Need some inspiration to get you started or looking for some new workouts?
 Training programs are a great way for you to see what level you are at when you start a program and reassess as you progress through the workloads.
-We will shortly have links to 12-week training programs on our AIRC page.
+We have links to our 12-week training programs on our AIRC page.
 Please note that you should seek medical advice before starting a program.

 ANZAC Day Indoor Rowing Challenge

 ANZAC Day Indoor Rowing Challenge / Colgan Foundation Cup